wilds/angular-schema-form-dynamic-select/README.md

 * harmonize it with the current lookup handling in angular-schema-form
 * generalize it for it to be able to connect to any backend.

-The rest is extremely recent history.
+The rest is extremely recent history(i.e. > 0.3.0).